The easiest way to install

 You will likely want to change the default colors for the font highlighting.
-Here is a screenshot of the highlighting I use, and which I find quite readable:
+Here is an old screenshot of the highlighting I use.
+I find it quite readable, so it hasn't changed in forever.

 The font-locking can be changed either by customizing the